ruthwikaki/Invochat/src/README.md

-# InvoChat - Conversational Inventory Intelligence
+# AIventory - Conversational Inventory Intelligence

-This is a Next.js starter project for InvoChat, an AI-powered inventory management application.
+This is a Next.js starter project for AIventory, an AI-powered inventory management application.

 ## Getting Started